xuankimtran/docs-1/pages/katalon-studio/docs/introduction-to-desired-capabilities.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/desired-capabilities-for-internet-explorer/IE.png)

-*   **ignoreProtectedModeSettings:**Whether to skip the protected mode check.
+* **ignoreProtectedModeSettings** determines whether to  skip the protected mode check.
 If set, tests may become flaky or unresponsive, and browsers may hang.
 If not set, and protected mode settings are not the same for all zones, an exception will be thrown on driver construction.
 Only "best effort" support is provided when using this capability.
-*   **ignoreZoomSetting:** Indicates whether to skip checking that the browser's zoom level is set to 100%.
+* **ignoreZoomSetting** indicates whether to skip checking that the browser's zoom level is set to 100%.
 Value is set to false by default.
-*   **enablePersistentHover: **Determines whether persistent hovering is enabled (true by default).
+* **enablePersistentHover** determines whether persistent hovering is enabled (true by default).
 Persistent hovering is achieved by continuously firing mouse over events at the last location the mouse cursor has been moved to.
-*   **requireWindowFocus:** Determines whether to require the IE window to focus before performing any user interaction operations (mouse or keyboard events).
+* **requireWindowFocus** determines whether to require the IE window to focus before performing any user interaction operations (mouse or keyboard events).
 This capability is false by default but delivers much more accurate native events interactions.

 > Code sample can be found in this project: [https://github.com/katalon-studio-samples/tips-and-tricks](https://github.com/katalon-studio-samples/tips-and-tricks)

+## WebUI- Headless Browsers

+* Define Desired Capabilities for execution with a headless instance using Chrome or Firefox.
+* **Project > Settings > Desired Capabilities > WebUI >Chrome (Headless)/Firefox (Headless)**.

-### Desired Capabilities for Firefox/Firefox (headless)
+### Firefox/Firefox (headless)

 You can locate Firefox settings file at this path: **_<Project_folder>\\settings\\internal\\com.kms.katalon.core.webui.firefox.properties._**